luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 where Y denotes the level of aggregate output in the economy, L is the quantity of labor or number of workers or hours worked in the economy, and K is an estimate of the capital services provided by the stock of equipment and structures used to produce goods and services.
 A is a multiplicative scale factor referred to as total factor productivity (TFP).
 The **Cobb-Douglas production function**, given by
 $$F(K, L) = K^\alpha L^{1 - \alpha}$$

+The parameter $\alpha$ determines the shares of ouput (factor shares) paid by companies to capital and labor and is assumed to have a value between 0 and 1.
 Profit maximization requires that the marginal product of capital equal **the rental price of capital**.
 The marginal product of capital (MPK) for the Cobb-Douglas production function is

 $$MPK = \frac{\partial Y}{\partial K} = \alpha A K^{\alpha - 1} L^{1 - \alpha} = \alpha Y/K = r$$